10 minutes maximum! Can you do it in 5?

 • B. There is less blood supply to the alveoli

-• C. The thickness of the walls of the alveoli is increased
+• C. The thickness of the bronchiole walls have increased

 • D. The concentration gradient between the air in the alveoli and the blood is decreased.